Get insider access

 See our review

-If the Sony α7 IV is out of your price range, the Fujifilm X-T5 is a great enthusiast-oriented choice with an APS-C sensor.
+If you prefer the portability and smaller lenses offered by the APS-C format, the Fujifilm X-T5 is the best enthusiast-oriented APS-C camera.
 It has one of the highest-resolution crop sensors on the market, with a 40-megapixel resolution that captures stunning detail and gives you more leeway to crop your images.
-The camera's relatively portable design, tilting screen, and dedicated exposure dials will please street photographers and purists and make changing settings on the fly easy.
+The camera's relatively portable design, tilting screen, and dedicated exposure dials are great for street photographers and make it easy to change settings on the fly.
 The camera also boasts impressive video features, like 10-bit internal recording and 4k capture at up to 60 fps.

 See our review